natu-tech/docs/versioned_docs/version-0.1.0/roadmap/biome.md

 ![Biome era](/img/biome.png)

-The main milestone of this era is the release of the first stable version of NatuChain.
-After the launch, the team will focus on scaling the ecosystem by improving the SDK, adding new features, and promoting the adoption.
+The main milestone of this era is the to achieve 1,000,000 of conservation units in the conservation network.
+So the team will focus on scaling the ecosystem by improving the SDK, adding new features, and promoting the adoption.

 ## Biome work scope